 Potential volunteers must APPLY through the Better Impact system to legally agree to our waiver and age requirements.
 See Manual Entry Process if volunteer cannot submit the application themselves.

 Agree to the liability waiver – presented in two places

-To new applicants at the myImpactPage login screen:
+At the myImpactPage login screen:

 Agreement to the terms of the waiver is required to proceed with the application form AND

 As a statement (custom field) on new application forms.